-TIME: 10:00 A.M., local time, on Wednesday, May 7, 2008

-PLACE: Quaker Chemical Corporation

-One Quaker Park 901 Hector Street

-Conshohocken, Pennsylvania 19428

-ITEMS OF BUSINESS: (1) To elect three directors.

-(2) To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm to examine and report on our financial statements for the year 2008.
+TIME: 10:00 A.M., local time, on Wednesday, May 13, 2009 PLACE: Quaker Chemical Corporation One Quaker Park 901 Hector Street Conshohocken, Pennsylvania 19428 ITEMS OF BUSINESS: To elect three directors.
+To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm to examine and report on our financial statements and internal control over financial reporting for the year 2009.
 (3) To transact any other business properly brought before the meeting.

-WHO MAY VOTE: You can vote at the meeting and any adjournment(s) of the meeting if you were a shareholder of record at the close of business on March 7, 2008.

-ANNUAL REPORT: A copy of our Annual Report which includes our Annual Report on Form 10-K for the year ended

-December 31, 2007 is enclosed.
+WHO MAY VOTE: You can vote at the meeting and any adjournment(s) of the meeting if you were a shareholder of record at the close of business on March 6, 2009.
+ANNUAL REPORT: A copy of our Annual Report which includes our Annual Report on Form 10-K for the year ended December 31, 2008 is enclosed.